ndamulelonemakh/cloud-gpu-handbook/README.md

 | Azure          | NVIDIA Tesla A100         | 40GB       | 8    | 56GB   | $3.80/hr  | Standard_NC8as_A100_v4 | https://docs.microsoft.com/en-us/azure/virtual-machines/nca100-v4-series               |

 Table 1: Compare popular NVIDIA GPUs from AWS, GCP, and Azure for training Deep Learning & AI models. (**Note:** The prices are subject to change, check the provided links for the latest prices)

+> **Note**: Prices are subject to change and may vary by region.
+Always refer to the official pricing pages for the most current information.

 ### NVIDIA Drivers & CUDA Installation